marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 ### Smart Defaults

 Vim is pretty old and made to run on machines with low processing power.
 Because of this, when you install Vim a lot of interesting features are deactivated by default.
 Here's what most people would want their 2016 text editor to have.

-Do not try to be compatible with very old versions of Vim:

-	set nocompatible

 Keep more info in memory to speed things up: